oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If an application is using sender-constrained tokens, the secure storage of the private key is more important than the secure storage of the token.
 Ideally the application should use a non-exportable private key, such as generating one with the {{WebCrypto}} API.
 With an unencrypted token in LocalStorage protected by a non-exportable private key, an XSS attack would not be able to extract the key, so the token would not be usable by the attacker.

 If the application is unable to use an API that generates a non-exportable key, the application should take measures to isolate the private key from XSS attacks, such as by generating and storing it in a closure variable or in a Service Worker.
-This is similar to the considerations for storing tokens in a Service Worker, as described in {{service-worker}}.
+This is similar to the considerations for storing tokens in a Service Worker, as described in {{token-storage-service-worker}}.

 Security Considerations